Jump to: Upper Mersey, Rock Channel, Meols, Alt, Going North.

 The Rock Channel provides a short cut for boats coming/going west but is not buoyed and it dries at spring low water.
 Coming/going north, it is possible to join/leave the main shipping channel around the ALPHA buoy under certain circumstances.

-Further in than Liverpool, two channels are buoyed, one going to Garston Docks and the other to Ellesmere Port (Manchester Ship Canal entrance and Queen Elizabeth Dock).
+Further in than Liverpool, two channels are buoyed, one going to Garston Docks and the other to Eastham (Manchester Ship Canal entrance and Queen Elizabeth Dock).

 The upper Mersey is not buoyed and navigation relies on local